capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. image:: ./images/user/profile3.png
    :align: center

 In the *Contact Medium* section, there are two different tabs.
-On the one hand, the *Shipping addresses* tab, where you can register the shipping addresses you will be able to use when creating orders and purchasing products.
+On the one hand, the *Billing addresses* tab, where you can register the billing addresses you will be able to use when creating orders and purchasing data.

-To create a shipping address, fill in the fields and click on *Create*
+To create a blling address, fill in the fields and click on *Create*

 .. image:: ./images/user/profile4.png
    :align: center